neondatabase/website/content/docs/ai/ai-intro.md

 The **Neon AI Starter Kit** includes:

 - Neon Postgres with the latest version of the Postgres [pgvector](https://neon.tech/docs/extensions/pgvector) extension for storing vector embeddings
-- A variety of hackable, fully-featured [AI starter apps](#ai-starter-apps) to get you up and running:
+- A variety of hackable, pre-built [AI starter apps](#ai-starter-apps) to get you up and running:
   - AI Chatbot
   - RAG chatbot
   - Semantic search